 Old or new amplifier?

-A picture says a thousand words so here is an example for you to think about.
-An artist paints a picture of a beautiful woman and then a photograph is taken of that beautiful woman and you look.
+A picture says a thousand words, so here is an example for you to think.
+An artist paints a picture of a beautiful woman.
+And, a photograph taken, of that beautiful woman and you look.

 If you have enjoyed ‘Old or new amplifier?’, please share with friends – thank you.

 So have amplifiers changed over the past seven years?
 And I would say only more expensive and filled with things that really do not make any audible difference.